-- In Image 2, Volatility in pulling cards into the smart lane is depicted in graphs.
-Volatility is measured in number of cards being pulled on a daily or weekly basis.
+- In Image 2, Volatility in pulling cards into the column is depicted in graphs.
+Volatility is measured in the number of cards being pulled on a daily or weekly basis.
 Higher is the volatility, greater is the trend in uneven pull across various time stamps.
 The bar chart on the side of it shows that single card was not pulled even for more than 10 days.

 Formula used for calculating diff is (n-(n-1))

 - In image 3, Liquidity chart shows the weekly pulling of cards for action.
 The graph depicts comparatively Steady pull with some higher spikes.
 The bar chart on the right side shows the days taken for pulling x number of cards.
-As per this chart, no card was pulled for highest number of days.
+As per this chart, no card was pulled for the highest number of days.

 Interpreting the Diagram